 About Koko Head Trail

 We got up at 430am, and left the house at 5am to start the hike at 6am.
 The goal was to be at the top at sunrise, and we only missed it by a couple minutes, mostly due to a late start.
 It took us about 40 minutes for us to get to the top, and we stopped for pictures (and to catch our breath) along the way.
-Once we got to the top, we couldn’t believe our eyes!
+At the top of Koko Head, we couldn’t believe our eyes!
 The sun was just coming over the horizon and it was gorgeous!
 All you see is green lush mountains and blue water.
 On the back side, you have a perfect view of Hanauma bay and downtown Waikiki.
 You can hangout/relax, have a seat and enjoy the sunrise, and then make your way to the steel grate at the very top to see a little more of the island.

 When you are ready, prepare yourself for the way down.
 You have to go down the same tracks that you came up, which means the stairs are just as steep going down as they were coming up.
 While it is intense, this hike is suitable for all ages and levels.
 We saw everything from 6 year olds to 80+ year olds.
 We met some people who were doing this for the first time as well, and we saw some locals who do this everyday.
 While we were walking down the stairs, a man happened to lap us, up and down twice!
 And we really weren’t THAT slow!
 It truly was inspiring to see all the different people that were working hard on the Koko Head Trail.
 You may not enjoy the climb up, but you will definitely enjoy the views at the top!
 This is a must-do hike when you’re in Oahu.